pranabdas/python-tutorial/docs/setup.md

 pip install --upgrade -r requirements.txt
 ```

-### Installing Jupyter Notebook
+### Installing Jupyterlab
 Jupyter notebook is a convenient way to run and document your python code.
 We
-can install Jupyter by issuing following command:
+can install Jupyterlab by issuing following command:
 ```bash
 pip install jupyterlab
 ```

-Now we can launch Jupyter notebook by typing `jupyter-notebook` in the terminal.
+Now we can launch Jupyterlab by typing `jupyter-lab` in the terminal.

 ### virtualenv